 Autofocus (focus mode S or C): Press the shutter-release button halfway or press an AF-ON button.
 The camera will focus normally and set exposure.
 Note that the mirror will click back into place while either button is pressed, temporarily interrupting live view.
 Live view is restored when the button is released.
-The focus point can be selected using the multi selector.

 Manual focus (focus mode M; pg.
 83): Focus using the lens focusing ring.
-The focus point for electronic range finding can be selected using the multi selector.

-5 Take the picture.
+6 Take the picture.

 Press the shutter-release button the rest of the way down to reset focus and exposure and take the picture.
 If continuous high speed or continuous low speed is selected for [Release mode], the monitor will turn off while the shutter-release button is pressed.
-The frame advance rate for continuous mode is the same as that selected for standard shooting.